A unique coupling of the massive spin-2 field to supergravity: Discussion and conclusions

 It would be very interesting to sharpen the spin-2 conjecture proposed in \cite{Klaewer:2018yxi,Kundu:2023cof} for supersymmetric theories.
 The comparaison with superstring theory suggests that a quantum supergravity theory with a massive spin-2 multiplet of mass $m$ must also include an infinite Regge trajectory of massive multiplets of spin $s$ and mass $\sqrt{s-1}\, m$ for all $s\ge 2$.
 In this paper we have shown that the supersymmetric coupling of the massive spin-2 multiplet brings the non-minimal coupling~\eqref{eqn:scu_G} that includes the higher derivative term $R_{\mu\nu\rho\sigma}F^{\mu\nu}F^{\rho\sigma}$ for the massive spin-1 field.
-It was shown in \cite{Camanho:2014apa} that the propagation of a massless gauge-field in the background of a gravitational shock wave violates causality in $D>4$ dimensions.
-We expect a similar problem to occur in four dimensions for a massive vector field when $m\ll M_{\scalebox{0.6}{P}}$.
-It would be interesting to generalise the analysis of \cite{Camanho:2014apa} to find if the restoration of causality requires the presence of an infinite tower of higher-spin fields as for the $R^3$ correction to Einstein--Hilbert.
-Our results suggest that string theory and Kaluza--Klein theories are the only frameworks in which the tree-level amplitudes of a massive spin-2 multiplet coupled to supergravity are consistent with unitarity and causality.
+It was shown in \cite{Hollowood:2015elj} that the propagation of a massless gauge-field in the background of a gravitational shock wave violates causality in four dimensions.
+We expect a similar problem to occur for a massive vector field when $m\ll M_{\scalebox{0.6}{P}}$.
+It would be interesting to generalise the analysis of \cite{Camanho:2014apa,Hollowood:2015elj} to find if the restoration of causality requires the presence of an infinite tower of higher-spin fields as for the $R^3$ correction to Einstein--Hilbert.
+Note, however, that the analysis of \cite{Hollowood:2015elj,Bellazzini:2021shn} applies to quantum electrodynamics in which \cite{Drummond:1979pp} finds the effective coupling $\frac{\alpha}{360 \pi m_{\rm e}^2} R_{\mu\nu\rho\sigma}F^{\mu\nu}F^{\rho\sigma}$.
+In this case the higher spin resonances can be interpreted as unstable positronium bound states.
+One should therefore be careful before interpreting a Regge trajectory of higher spin massive fields as being necessarily associated to a string spectrum.
+Despite these cautions, our results may suggest that string theory and Kaluza--Klein theories are the only frameworks in which the tree-level amplitudes of a massive spin-2 multiplet coupled to supergravity are consistent with unitarity and causality.

 There are several ways to extend the present work.
 We have proved that there is a unique three-point coupling of a massive spin-2 consistent with off-shell supergravity.
 It would be interesting to extend this result at the non-linear level with a fully supersymmetric lagrangian such that we could study the fate of propagating ghosts in the model.
 We know that a non-linear theory must make sense with additional fields because it is realised in superstring theory, but it remains to check if one could find violations of causality that would require the introduction of higher-spin multiplets with masses below the naive cut-off scale $\Lambda_4$.
 Also it would be interesting to study the uniqueness of the coupling when including higher derivative corrections.
 Another subject of improvement is the study of the supersymmetric couplings involving a deformation of the supersymmetry algebra to prove (or disprove constructively) that there are no non-trivial deformation except Kaluza--Klein theory.